 Due to his efforts, you can tour such local historical sites as California’s First Theater, the Custom House, the Brown-Underwood Adobe, House of the Four Winds and Gutierrez Adobe, during your stay here in the Martin’s family home.
 The Old Monterey Inn is located on Martin Street, which was named in honor of the man who helped to make the city what it is today.

 After Mr. Martin’s passing in 1965, the home was occupied by the Swett family and their six children.
 It was thoughtfully restored in every detail, including the Martin’s prized gardens and opened as a bed and breakfast inn in 1978.
 After owning bed and breakfasts in Mendocino and Napa Valley, Patricia Valletta purchased the inn in 2004 only to elope with her high school sweetheart in 2010.
-They sold The Old Monterey Inn to Katy and Lawrence Havlick after their fairy tale wedding in our traditional English garden.
+They sold The Old Monterey Inn to Lawrence Havlick after their fairy tale wedding in our traditional English garden.

-Katy and Lawrence welcome you to this historic site and hope you enjoy exploring our Monterey bed & breakfast.
+Lawrence welcome you to this historic site and hope you enjoy exploring our Monterey bed & breakfast.